membraneframework/membrane_tutorials/videoroom/3_SystemArchitecture.md

   In the `Room` instance, the client will receive messages sent from the server on the associated `channel`.
 The `Room` will call the appropriate methods of `MembraneWebRTC` object.
   At the same time, `MembraneWebRTC` object will be able to change the `Room`'s state by invoking the callbacks provided during construction of this object.
 These callbacks as well as the `Room` object itself will be able to update the user's interface.

-  Be aware that `MembraneWebRTC` object will also care about the incoming media stream.
+  Be aware that `MembraneWebRTC` object will also take care of the incoming media stream.